lokalise/i18n-ally-jetbrains-docs/language-files/yaml.md

     key: 'This is NOT supported, because i18n Ally calls it like `translations.key` while the app would use just `key`'
 {% endhighlight %}

+It is still possible to extract strings into complex structures of YAML and examples like the above, but it is **not supported**, because some frameworks parse language files differently, e.g., [Ruby on Rails i18n API](https://guides.rubyonrails.org/i18n.html) with the locale as the root key.

 ### Complex structures within a key are not supported

 {% highlight yaml %}